Victim Assistance Program

 From Crime to Recovery

 Although every person’s experience in the aftermath of a crime or traumatic event is different, the recovery process can be extremely difficult.
 Recovering from the debilitating effects of physical, emotional and financial harm can feel overwhelming.
 Our goal is to assist individuals with rebuilding their lives’ after a crime or traumatic event.
 It is important for you to remember that experiencing reactions such as shock, disbelief, anger, fear, frustration, confusion, guilt, shame, or sorrow is normal.
 You should also remember YOU CAN RECOVER.
-The following information is provided to assist you during your journey:

 For additional resources or to speak to an advocate, please call 719-438-5411